Supplies Low For Shelters Helping Migrants As Holidays Near

 In some case, volunteers are picking up migrants from train and bus stations after getting dropped off by immigration officials.
 Other times, shelters are getting surprised by busloads of migrants at their front doors.

+One day last week, ICE released nearly 100 people, bringing the number of migrants staying at the shelter to 178.

+“We are responding to this crisis in real time,” California Gov.-elect Gavin Newsom said alongside Clark at a news conference.

-Church leaders in the Phoenix say ICE has released about 5,000 migrants in the last two months to area Latino churches.
+Church leaders in the Phoenix say ICE has released about 5,000 migrants in the last two months to local churches.
+They say they have had to scramble to find diapers, clothing and food at the last minute.
+Most of the migrants dropped off at churches or shelters leave within a day or two.

+ICE spokeswoman Leticia Zamarripa in El Paso said the agency doesn’t have family detention centers in the city.
+She did not respond to questions from The Associated Press.

-ICE officials have said the agency lacks the resources to house the growing number of migrant families crossing into ports of entries in California, Arizona, and Texas, and they have begun releasing them to nonprofit shelters and churches in the area.
+Previously, ICE officials have said the agency lacks the resources to house the growing number of migrant families crossing into ports of entries in California, Arizona and Texas, and they have begun releasing them to nonprofit shelters and churches in the area.

 Sylvia Corona, one of the volunteer coordinator at Immaculate Heart of Mary, said the network of shelters in southern New Mexico and West Texas believes the demand will continue to grow in the coming weeks.